aptise/peter_sslers/README.md

-pyramid_letsencrypt_admin README
+peter_sslers README
 ================================

-`pyramid_letsencrypt_admin` is a tool designed to help EXPERIENCED DEVOPS people to manage SSL Certificate deployment on large systems.
+`peter_sslers` is a tool designed to help EXPERIENCED DEVOPS people to manage SSL Certificate deployment on large systems.
 This package offers a lightweight database backed "webserver" that can handle the LetsEncrypt issuance process, import any existing ssl certificates, and easily provision them to servers.
 This ships with a `lua` module for the `openresty` framework on the `nginx` server which will (i) dynamically request certificates from a primed redis cache, (ii) store data in shared `nginx` worker memory and (iii) expose routes to flush the worker shared memory or expire select keys.
 The `Pyramid` based webserver can be configured to do all of these tasks, and can function as a daemon or a commandline script.

 Do you like bookkeeping?
 The `Pryamid` component logs everything into sql.
 Do you like cross-referencing?
 Your certs are broken down into fields that are cross-referenced or searchable.